Williams Pinball CPU/Computer Board Repair

 In addition to the normal function of showing/testing all the numeric digits of the score displays, I added two special features: DVM and scope mode.
 The microprocessor is programmed to use one of its pins as an analog input, and the fourth line of the LCD display shows the voltage on that pin.
 This implements a DVM (Digital Volt Meter) and logic probe.

-The display showing the numeric digits that are being sent by the CPU board.
+The display showing the numeric digits that are being sent by the

+CPU board.
 Note the voltage reading on the bottom line.
-It implements a DVM function

-right into the CPU Tester.
-Voltages on the CPU board can be
+Voltages on the CPU board can be measured to

-measured to verify their correctness.
+verify their correctness.

 The CPU tester can also be placed into 'scope mode'.
 This is similar to the function of the osziFOX.
 This allows the user to checkout the signals along the chain for the various switch, lamp and solenoid matrices.

 One additional feature is the simple oscilloscope display.
-This shows the signal

-on the strobe control line for the numeric display.
-Compare to this image
+the numeric display.
+Compare to this image.
+Each pixel

-Each pixel represents about 1 Volt in the vertical direction.
+represents about 1 Volt in the vertical direction.

 The horizontal resolution is still to be determined, but